 Just because you set up your LinkedIn profile does not mean that you are done.
 Far from it!
-You need to optimize your LinkedIn page to represent you, your skills, accomplishments and your business to your customers and prospects.
+You need to optimize your LinkedIn page to represent your skills, accomplishments, and business to your customers and prospects.
 If you don’t, you can be sure your competitors will.

 1. Update your profile picture and header image

 This is your big first impression.
 The people you are trying to connect with (and maybe later sell to) will be seeing you and judging you on your profile.

 - 1 – Say Cheese!
 You will need to find or take a picture that is current, professional, and good quality (no fuzzy snaps from your honeymoon in 1982!).
 Try to keep the image to a simple head and shoulders of you in front of a plain background.
 After all – we want people to look at you, not your surroundings.
 Remember to keep it professional.
 Unless your job is a professional skier, childcare, or party organizer – don’t use your LinkedIn profile to show it.
 Save that for Facebook.

 - 2 – Upload the image to your LinkedIn profile by clicking on your existing picture (or the default logo).
 Click on Change photo > Upload photo > Select your image from your computer > Adjust the image to fit the circle > Save picture.

 This is your chance to sell yourself!
 Your job title probably doesn’t say what you actually do, and your statement shouldn’t read like your CV.

 Rewrite your headline and statement to clearly and succinctly tell prospects what you do and how you can help them.